TaleFlick Discovery is a weekly contest in which visitors to TaleFlick.com vote on the stories they would like to see adapted to film or TV.

 If your story is not in English or Brazilian Portuguese, you may contact us to register your interest and we will let you know when your language is supported.

 The fee helps cover the cost of the curation and evaluation process as well as the yearly hosting to keep your story active within the TaleFlick content library.
-We do also offer a free service (for books only), but these books are only reviewed using a machine algorithm, and will not feature in the Marketplace.
 For more information on the pricing tiers, please click here

 Please upload your book or script as a PDF file.
 The file size maximum is 10MB.
 If your file is larger, you can look into pdf compressors (available for free online) or contact us for an alternative upload solution.